damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 * The behavioral model identifies the properties for understanding the calculation, simulation, component, and environment of the product.
 * Behavior model describes how the artifact implements its function and is managed by engineering principles and physical rules that are included in a behavioral model.
-* Behavioral perspective gives a description of system dynamics.
+* Behavioral perspective gives describes system dynamics.
 The main concepts in behavioral perspective are states and transitions between states.
-* Behavioral model provides the simulation of any given physical phenomenon using the numerical techniques.
+* The behavioral model could provide the simulation of any given physical phenomenon using numerical techniques.

 ## **How to document a behavioral model?**

  ### **1. Modelling of virtual prototype**

-- **Definition:**
+- **Definition:** *A virtual prototype enables the designers to test whether the design specifications are met by performing computer simulations rather than experiments on the physical prototype.*

 - **Comments:**

-  -
+  - *Analysis of the physical phenomenon of product such as e.g. structural, thermal, and thermos-mechanical analysis by finite element method support decision made at the latter stages of design.*
-  -
+  - *It promises a more comprehensive exploration of design alternatives and a better performing final design.*

  ```
   Metadata: